embl-cba/imagej-courses/imagej-practical.md

 - object intensity measurements
 - in general: object **feature** measurements

+In general, image segmentation typically is a two step process, where you
+1. identify all pixels that potentially belong to an object
+2. group pixels together belonging to one object (as you typically have several objects in one image).
 ## Activity: Manual global thresholding followed by "particle analysis"

-In general, image segmentation typically is a two step process, where you
-- first identify all pixels that potentially belong to an object, and
-- second group pixels together belonging to the one object (you mayb have several objects in one image).

-In fluorescence microscopy image segmentation often is easy, because the objects of interest are simply brighter than the "background".
+In fluorescence microscopy, image segmentation often is easy, because the objects of interest are simply brighter than the "background".

 Let's try:

-- Configure image segmentation settings [Process > Binary > Options]: [X] Black Background
+- Configure image segmentation settings [Process > Binary > Options]:
+	- [X] Black Background
 - Open image: "../image-inspection/B.tif"  [File > Open]
 - Manually adjust a threshold value [Image > Adjust > Threshold]
 	- You may press [Apply] but you do not have to; it also works with the "red" overlay.